 Analyse |

-Result: A clear, modular structure that makes intuitive sense – your roadmap for development. |
+Result: A modular structure that makes intuitive sense — your roadmap for development. |

 Develop |

-Result: Well crafted, consistent and effective documentation. |
+Result: Well crafted, consistent and effective content. |

 Learn Structured Writing